SmartThingsDevelopers/SampleDrivers/lightbulb-lan-esp8266/README.md

 5. If the package was successfully created, you can call the command below and follow the on-screen prompts to install the Driver in your Hub:

 ```
-smartthings edge:drivers:install
+smartthings edge:drivers:assign
 ```

 You should see the confirmation message: `Driver {driver-id} installed to Hub {hub-id}`

-6. Use your WiFi router or the [SmartThings IDE](https://account.smartthings.com/login) > My Hubs to locate and copy the IP Address for your Hub.
+6. Use your WiFi router or the [SmartThings Advanced Web App](https://my.smartthings.com/advanced) > Hubs to locate and copy the IP Address for your Hub.

 7. From a computer on the same local network as your Hub, open a new terminal window and run the command to get the logs from all the installed drivers.